-- 23 This enactment seeks to remove a fixed calculation of RI's reserve from the RI - Bylaws.
+- 23 This enactment seeks to remove a fixed calculation of RI's reserve from the RI - 24 Bylaws.
 Currently, the reserve policy is detailed in both the Rotary Code of - Policies and the RI Bylaws.
-The reserve developed annually by the RI Board as part of the budget process will be based on current industry standards and link - relevant organizational risks to the organization's operations and activities.
+The reserve developed annually by the RI Board as - part of the budget process will be based on current industry standards and link - relevant organizational risks to the organization's operations and activities.
 The - reserve policy plays an important part in RI's financial sustainability model.

-1 2 This enactment would not result in an increase or decrease in revenues or expenses for RI.
+1 2 This enactment would not expenses for RI. result in an increase or de crease in revenues or

 3 expenses for Id.

-4 Reserves are funds that are above and beyond the operating needs of the
+4 e above and beyond the op

-5 organization.
-The target reserve is the minimum required to ensure RI has
+5 o o eserve is the minimum req •

-6 sufficient cash flow to meet future foreseen and unforeseen needs.
+6 sufficient cash flow to mee et future foreseen and unfo reseen needs.

-7 8 If the RI Board establishes the target for reserves appropriate to business
+7 8 If the RI Roard established s the target for reserves app propriete to business

-9 conditions and assessments of business risks, the calculation of RI's target
+9 ts of business risks, the cal .

-0 minimum may change.
+0 minimum may change. to or business risks, the cur condition of 1d 5 target

 ·

 \\OTF TOTAL 0

 VOTE TOTALS

 yes

 no

 RESULT

 □Adopted □Referred to Board \square Postponed

 ☐Adopted as Amended □ Rejected □Withdrawn

 NOTES

 ·

 1